sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 Week5 (10/28/2017)
 1) Consrtuction of individual components are in progress as planned.
 Developer wait time is eliminated by segregating backlog items well before the start of the construction phase.

+Week6 (11/04/2017)
+1) Going according to estimates as per burn down chart.
+There is not many tasks in progress hence eliminated over-producing.